Climate and Average Weather Year Round in Long Beach California, United States

 Based on the tourism score, the best time of year to visit Long Beach for warm-weather activities is from early June to mid October.

-Climate in Long Beach
+Average Temperature in Long Beach

 The warm season lasts for 2.9 months, from June 30 to September 27, with an average daily high temperature above 79°F. The hottest month of the year in Long Beach is August, with an average high of 82°F and low of 64°F.